The front of Leicester Central Station in February 2021 after its refurbishment.

 Layout of this site:

-The route is broken into the following sections, which progress southwards from Leicester North Station, on the preserved Great Central Railway, through the centre of Leicester towards the southern city boundary:
+sections, which progress southwards from Leicester North Station, on the preserved Great Central Railway, through the centre of Leicester towards the southern city boundary:

 - Leicester North - From Leicester North station southwards to Thurcaston Road.